abu-compbio/netcentric/README.md

 The Mutual Exclusivity results will be available in the folder ME_results.
 The TSN results will be available in the folder tsn_results.
 The MLA results will be available in the folder MLA_results.
-These folders will appear underthe main directory, when the results are ready.
+These folders will appear under the main directory, when the results are ready.

 ## Runs